 Motonaga: We talk about things like what we used to do in high school and what kind of things we were thinking.
 In order to make it “like” the characters, we’d be on fire with things like “Taichi wouldn’t do something like this, would he?” or “Yamato would do this, because he’s surprisingly passionate.”
 Also, when they play around, how would they mess with each other in a well-meaning way?

-Ayana: There’s a scene where they go to enjoy themselves at the bathhouse theme park, so we actually went to go location hunting and carefully observed how kids at their age would play around (haha).
+Ayana: There’s a scene where they go to enjoy themselves at the bathhouse theme park, so we actually went to go location hunting and carefully observed how kids at their age would play around (laughs).
 Taichi and Yamato had quite a bit of discussion between the two of them.
 Would they get in a fight with their words?

 Kakihara: While dragging along their awkward feelings from Part 1, even though everyone’s going off to have fun, we thought about how much distance Taichi and Yamato would have between them during that time.